-Known as the ‘Lion City’, Singapore is located on the border with Malaysia and is classed as the only island city state in the world.
-Founded by the British national Stamford Raffles on what was previously a fishing village and swampland, Singapore became independent in 1963 and has a population that includes Malay, Tamil, and Chinese groups, an ethnic portfolio that is reflected in the architecture, religious profile, and the cuisine.
-From its humble beginnings, Singapore is now an economic powerhouse as well as being considered a place with a dedication to conservation, environmental protection, and social welfare programs, with residents in the city enjoying high quality of life, healthcare, and life expectancy.
+Referred to as the ‘Lion City,’ Singapore sits on the border with Malaysia and stands as the world’s sole island city-state.
+Established by British national Stamford Raffles on former fishing village and swamp lands, Singapore gained independence in 1963.
+Its population is a diverse mix of Malay, Tamil, and Chinese communities, a multicultural tapestry reflected in its architecture, religious diversity, and cuisine.
+From its humble beginnings, Singapore has evolved into an economic powerhouse, boasting a strong commitment to conservation, environmental protection, and social welfare programs.
+Residents enjoy a high quality of life, exceptional healthcare, and impressive life expectancy.

-Perhaps one of the most iconic sights in the Lion City, the famous Singapore Merlion is a sculpture that is made up of the body of a fish that is representative of Singapore’s past as a fishing village, and the head of a lion, a nod to Singapore’s name (Singapura means Lion City in Malay).
-The statue is located on a viewing platform that stretches over the Singapore River and features a continuous fountain of water that erupts from the Merlion’s mouth.
-The statue is made of cement and porcelain plates, and visitors can take photos with the lion against the city backdrop on the other side of the river.
+Arguably one of the most iconic sights in the Lion City, the renowned Singapore Merlion is a sculpture symbolizing Singapore’s history as a fishing village.
+It features the body of a fish representing the village’s past and the head of a lion, a nod to Singapore’s name (‘Singapura’ means Lion City in Malay).
+This statue stands on a viewing platform extending over the Singapore River, with a continuous water fountain gushing from the Merlion’s mouth.
+Constructed from cement and porcelain plates, visitors can capture photos with the lion against the backdrop of the city.

 Singapore Botanic Gardens

-A UNESCO World Heritage Site, the Singapore Botanic Gardens have a prestigious 150 year history and are the only botanical garden in the world to have been awarded such status by UNESCO.
-The gardens feature a lawn pavilion where visitors can picnic, a ginger garden, an orchard garden, a children’s area, and a small rainforest area.
-There are also several lakes including Symphony Lake that features a stage on which concerts are played periodically throughout the year.
+A UNESCO World Heritage Site, the Singapore Botanic Gardens boasts a prestigious 150-year history, and it’s the only botanical garden globally with such recognition.
+The gardens include a lawn pavilion for picnicking, a ginger garden, an orchard garden, a children’s area, and a small rainforest section.
+Several lakes, including Symphony Lake, provide a stage for periodic concerts throughout the year.

-Opened in 2008, the Singapore Flyer is a giant wheel that features twenty-eight observation pods that offer visitors spectacular views over the city.
-At 165 meters tall, the Singapore Flyer was once the tallest observation wheel in the world and looks over Marina Bay Sands and the wider city.
-You can simply go for a spin on the wheel or there are special packages such as dining options and drinks options in the pods.
+Opened in 2008, the Singapore Flyer stands as a massive wheel with twenty-eight observation pods, offering breathtaking city views.
+At 165 meters in height, it was once the world’s tallest observation wheel.
+From this vantage point, you can gaze at Marina Bay Sands and the city’s broader expanse.
+You can simply enjoy a ride on the wheel, or explore special packages offering dining and beverage options within the pods.

 Sri Mariamman Temple

-Famous for being the oldest Hindu temple in Singapore and dating from the 19th century, this place of worship is dedicated to the goddess of illness and disease, Mariamman.
-Visitors can marvel at the spectacular ornate carvings that make up the colorful façade and depict Hindu myths and legends, as well as visit the interior to witness this working temple in action.
+This temple, renowned as Singapore’s oldest Hindu temple dating back to the 19th century, is dedicated to the goddess of illness and disease, Mariamman.
+Visitors can admire the intricate ornate carvings that adorn the colorful facade, depicting Hindu myths and legends.
+You can also explore the interior and witness the temple in active use.

-Unlike most traditional zoos, Singapore Night Safari is only open at night to keep in sync with the animals’ natural nocturnal instincts.
-The safari is illuminated with special lighting that is meant to emulate moonlight so that the animals are not disturbed, and visitors can explore the safari via walking tours and guided tram tours.
-There are also cultural performances including a fire show, and dining options within the safari park.
+Unlike traditional zoos, the Singapore Night Safari opens only at night, aligning with the natural nocturnal behavior of its animals.
+The safari is illuminated with special moonlight-like lighting to avoid disturbing the animals.
+Visitors can explore the safari on walking tours and guided tram tours.
+Additionally, cultural performances, including a fire show, and dining options are available within the safari park.

 Resorts World Sentosa

-Resorts World Sentosa is a resort area located on the island of Sentosa in Singapore and features hotels, casinos, restaurants, spas, and a marine park.
-There are also cultural shows across the resort and a Maritime Experimental Museum that takes visitors through the history of Singapore’s maritime background.
-In the East Zone of the resort sits Universal Studios Singapore, the first branch of the Universal Studios franchise to be located in South East Asia for film buffs in the region.
+Resorts World Sentosa is a resort area situated on the island of Sentosa in Singapore.
+It features hotels, casinos, restaurants, spas, and a marine park.
+The resort hosts cultural shows and houses the Maritime Experimental Museum, which offers insights into Singapore’s maritime heritage.
+In the East Zone of the resort, you’ll find Universal Studios Singapore, the first branch of the Universal Studios franchise in Southeast Asia, catering to film enthusiasts in the region.

 Fort Canning Park

-In the Muslim quarter of Kampong Glam, this majestic mosque is something of an icon in Singapore due to its towering gold dome, and it was once part of the living complex belonging to the Sultan of Singapore, hence the name.
-Built during the colonial period, visitors may notice that it has a mix of British and Islamic architecture, and there are excellent guided tours available outside of prayer times.
-Appropriate dress must be worn and will be provided on site if needed.
+Situated in the Muslim quarter of Kampong Glam, this majestic mosque is an iconic landmark in Singapore, known for its towering gold dome.
+It was once part of the Sultan of Singapore’s living complex, hence its name.
+Built during the colonial period, the mosque exhibits a blend of British and Islamic architecture.
+Guided tours are available outside prayer times, and appropriate dress is required (provided on-site if needed).

 328 Katong Laksa

-For a taste of a traditional Peranakan favorite, representing the Straits Chinese population in Singapore, head to 328 Katong Laksa for a soothing bowl of curried soup topped with prawns, cockles, slices of fishcake and bean sprouts, and mixed with coconut milk.
-This humble café is something of a legend in Singapore with good reason.
-The laksa is simply delicious.
+For a taste of a traditional Peranakan favorite, representing the Straits Chinese population in Singapore, head to 328 Katong Laksa.
+Savor a comforting bowl of curried soup topped with prawns, cockles, fishcake slices, and bean sprouts, all mixed with coconut milk.
+This humble café is legendary in Singapore for its delectable laksa.